nina's heavenly delights

-While you’re watching Nina’s Heavenly Delights, especially somewhere like a film festival surrounded by a bunch of other shameless romantics, it feels magical – almost bewitching.
-It has all the elements of an entertaining, if overly sentimental romantic comedy.
-When thinking critically though, I can't help wondering what if they'd taken one more pass at the script?
+This is one of those films where I enjoyed it more than the star rating would suggest.
+While you’re watching Nina’s Heavenly Delights, especially somewhere like a film festival surrounded by a bunch of other shameless romantics, it feels magical, almost bewitching.
+It has all the elements of an entertaining, if overly-sentimental romantic comedy.
+When thinking critically though, I can't help wondering, what if they'd taken one more pass at the script?
 It seems almost a shame to have to think in those terms, because I really did thoroughly enjoy the 93 or so minutes I spent watching this film.
-However, on second viewing, those glaringly saccharine moments shone like a beacon.
+However, on second viewing, those glaringly weird and shaky moments shone like a beacon.

-The winner’s daughter, Lisa, is her brother’s girlfriend.
+Lisa (Lip Service alum Laura Fraser), is her brother’s girlfriend.
 Her former fiancé and his father are the ones offering to buy the restaurant.
 Nina is aghast at the thought of losing the last real connection she has with her father, so when she finds out that her father had managed to get to the finals of the local, prestigious, curry-making competition, she is determined to go through with the competition and win.
-The problem is, she kind of sucks.
+The problem is, she kind of sucks at cooking.

 Stories that draw a metaphor between the sensuality of food and sex are not uncommon.
-Think Like Water For Chocolate, or even the classic What’s Cooking?
-This film endows good food with an aphrodisiac-like quality.
+Like Like Water For Chocolate, or even the classic What’s Cooking?, this film endows good food with an aphrodisiac-like quality.
 More, it claims (over and over and over) that truly good food can’t be cooked without true love.
-In fact, it isn’t until Nina wakes up to herself and recognises the nature of her feelings for Lisa, for her family and friends, and even for her father, that she becomes imbued once more with the power to make truly wondrous food.
+In fact, it isn’t until Nina wakes up to herself and recognises the true nature of her feelings for Lisa, for her family and friends, and even for her father, that she becomes imbued magically with the power to make wondrous food.

-The main characters are surrounded with the obligatory, quirky cast of secondary characters.
+The film is filled with the obligatory, quirky cast of secondary characters.
 Nina’s little sister has a passion for Scottish dancing.
 Her older brother has a secret of his own that is revealed partway through the film which changes the whole nature of Nina and Lisa’s relationship.
 Nina’s mother has been faithful to her husband for thirty years, but now she has a chance to reunite with her first and true love.
 Nina’s best friend, an Indian drag queen, longs to yank Nina from the closet almost as much as he longs to star in a Bollywood musical.

-Also, someone needs to take this director aside and explain to her the golden rule of people dying at the beginning of films.
-Unless it's a horror/zombie flick, they need to stay dead.
-They shouldn't haunt the characters, physically, however benignly.
-It's one thing to wonder if someone you love is still with you, it's another for them to pick up a spoon and start cooking.
+Also, unless it's a horror/zombie flick, if somebody dies at the beginning of a film, they need to stay dead.
+They shouldn't physically haunt the characters, however benignly.
+It's one thing to wonder if someone you love is still with you somehow.
+It's quite another for them to actually pick up a spoon and start cooking.
 Perhaps the director should have trusted her own ability to evoke that presence using the tone of the film, rather than resorting to the literal.